jeffkulas5890-stack/XzyanMC-AFKbot/README.md

 Chat: The bot logs chat to the console.

 ⚠️ Disclaimer
-This project is not affiliated with Aternos, Mojang, or Microsoft.
+This project is not affiliated with Mojang, or Microsoft.
 Use at your own risk.
 Misuse may violate platform terms of service.
 This bot does not bypass Aternos queue limits; it only keeps the server active once it is online.

 ❤️ Credits
 XzyanMC (Discord: Secret :) — Original creator & idea.
 (The GOAT 🐐)